PostHog/posthog.com/contents/tutorials/funnels.md

 It's a powerful way to discover eye-opening insights into what your users are actually doing, allowing you to refine your funnel, and better understand your product.

+> **Note:** Correlation Analysis is a paid-only feature available on the [Scale](https://license.posthog.com/) and [Enterprise](/signup/self-host/get-in-touch?plan=enterprise#contact) self-hosted plans, and all paid plans on PostHog Cloud. **Paid plans are free up to 1 million events per month** when you enter card details.

 Let's take a look at the Correlated Events for our example.

 ![Correlated Events](../images/tutorials/funnels/correlated-events.png)

 The top result immediately stands out as significant.
-"Persons who converted were 34x more likely" to perform the "deploy option clicked" event.
+"Persons who converted were 27x more likely" to perform the "deploy option clicked" event.

-In other words: people who visited our docs from the homepage were 34x more likely consider deploying PostHog.
+In other words: people who visited our docs are 27x more likely consider deploying PostHog.

-From this we can reasonably conclude that the quality of our documentation is a contributing factor to whether users choose to deploy PostHog, and we should dedicate reasonable effort to ensuring our docs are written to a high standard, and kept up-to-date.
+From this we can reasonably hypothesize that the quality of our documentation is a contributing factor to whether users choose to deploy PostHog, and we should dedicate reasonable effort to ensuring our docs are written to a high standard, and kept up-to-date.

 Of course, you can also use the information in Correlated Events to refine and tweak your funnel.

-> **Note:** Correlation Analysis is a paid-only feature available on the [Scale](https://license.posthog.com/) and [Enterprise](/signup/self-host/get-in-touch?plan=enterprise#contact) self-hosted plans, and all paid plans on PostHog Cloud. **Paid plans are free up to 1 million events per month** when you enter card details.
+Funnels can show you both how well your conversion funnel is performing, and the steps people take between your desired actions.

+Which brings us neatly to our next step... exploring user paths.

 ## Step 3: Explore user paths between steps in the funnel

-Another way to refine your funnel is to explore the paths people take between steps in your funnel.
+Another way to refine your funnel is to explore the paths people take between steps in your defined funnel.

 Click on the '...' next to any step in your funnel and, depending on which step you're selecting, you'll be presented with options to "Show user paths..."